baggiogi/commun_complex_networks/README.md

 This repository contains the code used in the the paper:

-> G. Baggio, V. Rutten, G. Hennequin, S. Zampieri "Efficient Communication over Complex Dynamical Networks", Submitted for publication, 2019.
+> G. Baggio, V. Rutten, G. Hennequin, S. Zampieri "Efficient Communication over Complex Dynamical Networks: The Role of Matrix Non-Normality", Submitted for publication, 2019.

 In particular: